u1tbmo/u1tbmo/README.md

 ### Hello there! 👋

-Hello! 👋 My name is Euan.
-I am taking BS Computer Science from the University of the Philippines Los Baños.
+Hello!
+I'm Euan.
+I am currently taking BS Computer Science from the University of the Philippines Los Baños.

 I have a huge interest in coding and programming.
 I also aspire to be a game developer in the future.